+91 8454961928 info@tlow.in

 Chitwan National park

-Nepal is home to diverse flora and fauna, including endangered species.
+Nepal backpacking is home to diverse flora and fauna, including endangered species.
 Avoid disturbing the wildlife, do not pick plants or flowers, and do not feed or touch the animals you come across.
 Maintain a respectful distance and observe them from a safe distance.

 3. Don’t give money or gifts to children begging: